Danielabdr/Projects/README.md

 <h1>TMDB Website Testing with Cypress</h1>
 <h2>Project description</h2>
 This project is a set of automated tests using Cypress for the existing website TMDB (The Movie Data Base).
-The goal of this project is to practice and demonstrate how to write and run end-to-end tests to verify the functionalities of a web application
+The goal of this project is to practice and demonstrate how to write and run end-to-end tests to verify the functionalities of a web application.

 <h2>Tested Features</h2>
 <b>Searching for movies:</b> Testing the search functionality for movies and TV shows.